iontodirel/libaprstrack/README.md

 The ***assets*** directory contains route information generated from OSM and Valhalla, and is used to simulate and test tracking.

-### Dependencies

-This library uses C++ 20 and the C++ Standard Library, and it has no other dependencies.

-The library is cross platform, and can run on Windows, Linux, and OSX.
-It also has been tested on the ESP32 platform.

-This library can in theory work on the Arduino platform, using AndroidSTL, but it has not been tested.

 ## Development

 The test project can be opened in Visual Studio or VSCode.
 And it will work out of the box if the dependencies are installed.